 Odorizzi scoreless streak at 20 IP, Twins beat Tigers 6-0

-MINNEAPOLIS (AP) — Jake Odorizzi stretched his scoreless streak to 20 innings with seven frames of one-hit ball, Max Kepler and Mitch Garver homered, and the thriving Minnesota Twins beat the Detroit Tigers 6-0 Friday night.
+Jake Odorizzi stretched his scoreless streak to 20 innings with seven frames of one-hit ball, Max Kepler and Mitch Garver homered, and the thriving Twins beat the Detroit Tigers 6-0 on Friday night.

+“With this offense, we’re never out of a game.
+It’s a fun team to be a part of right now, and as the summer goes on, it’ll be even more enjoyable,” Odorizzi said.

 Odorizzi (5-2) retired his last 20 batters after a first-inning double by Christin Stewart, striking out five without a walk while lowering his ERA to a career-best 2.32.
 The right-hander beat the Yankees in New York with six shutout innings last weekend and defeated the Houston Astros with seven scoreless innings in his turn before that.
-He has surrendered just seven hits over those three starts.

-The Twins (24-12) have the best record in the majors, backed by a surging rotation and a lineup that’s suddenly full of sluggers.
+He’s relied on his slider and cut fastball more than ever with remarkable results.

+“As a pitcher, when you know what a pitch is going to do, it gives you a lot more confidence to throw it,” said Odorizzi, who has won each of his last five starts.

+Jose Berrios, Martin Perez and more recently Kyle Gibson have been just as good.

+“Every time I catch them, it seems like it’s the best outing I’ve seen,” Garver said.
+“I don’t know how far they can carry that, but I’m just impressed.”

+Jorge Polanco drove in three, including a two-run double in the third for the Twins (24-12), who have the best record in the majors.
+They are 12 games over .500 for the first time since the end of the 2010 season.

 Garver, part of a trio of catchers who have collectively been the most productive offensively in baseball this season, hit a two-run homer in the fourth inning off Tyson Ross (1-5) for his eighth shot in 21 games.
-Kepler went deep in the fifth for the Twins, who entered the night ranked fourth in the majors in homers.
+Garver also drew three walks.
+Kepler went deep in the fifth for the Twins, who entered the evening ranked fourth in the majors in homers and are on pace to smash their team record (225 in 1963).

+“I came into this season looking to be that force in the lineup,” Garver said.

-The Tigers, who were shutout for the second straight game and an American League-most fifth time this season, have the second-fewest home runs in the majors with just one by 11-time All-Star Miguel Cabrera.
+The Tigers were blanked for the second straight game and an American League-most fifth time this season.

 COLLISION COURSE

 As Marwin Gonzalez beat out an infield single in the sixth, Ross threw wildly past first baseman Niko Goodrum, who bruised Gonzalez’s face with his leg as he descended from his jump to try to catch the ball.
+Both players left the game.
+Gonzalez showed no signs of a concussion.
 Goodrum bruised his right knee.

-Both players left the game.
+“He’s very sore.
+They had it checked out, X-rays, the whole package, and everything came back negative,” Gardenhire said.

 STARTING TO FILL UP